sentomarco/STM32-NUCLEO-oscilloscope/README.md

 The main features of this device are:

 •clock frequency up to 84 MHz

 •512 Kbytes of Flash memory

 •96 Kbytes of SRAM

-To use this project out of the shelf it is needed to download the STM32CubeIDE SW.
-Open the IDE and choose File -> Import Projects from File System then select the content of the directory STM_CUBE_BUILD (Oscilloscope_II) as source.
+To use this project out of the shelf it is needed to download the STM32CubeIDE SW.\n Open the IDE and choose File -> Import Projects from File System then select the content of the directory STM_CUBE_BUILD (Oscilloscope_II) as source.
 Click on finish then the project can be buid and run on the board.